oceanum/intake-gfs-ncar/examples/README.md

 ## Output

 Most examples will:
-1. Download the requested GFS data from the NCAR NOMADS server
+1. Download the requested GFS data from the NCAR THREDDS server
 2. Process the data (calculating derived fields, etc.)
 3. Save the processed data as NetCDF files in a `gfs_output` directory
 4. Generate visualizations (where applicable)